 \subsection{Equivariant Khovanov homology as Borel cohomology}

-We have now essentially two ways of getting equivariant homology from a Khovanov theory.
-One way is to use the definition~\eqref{eq:extdef}.
-Another way uses the Borel cohomology of the space $\mathcal{X}_{\kh}(D)$.
+We now have two ways of getting equivariant homology from the Khovanov theory.
+One way is to use the definition given in~\eqref{eq:extdef}.
+Another way uses the Borel cohomology of space $\mathcal{X}_{\kh}(D)$.
 We will now show that the two constructions agree.
 In the rest of this section we denote by $\widetilde{C}^{\ast}(\mathcal{X}_{\kh}(D);R)$ the reduced cellular cochain complex of $\mathcal{X}_{\kh}(D)$ associated to the CW-structure described in Subsection~\ref{sub:equivariant_geometric}.

 First we state a preparatory result. \begin{proposition} Let $D_{m}$ be an $m$-periodic diagram of a link.
-There exists an identification of $R[\Z_m]$ cochain complexes
+There exists an identification of cochain complexes of $R[\Z_m]$-modules